adjust/ios_sdk/README.md

 * `AdjustSdkStatic.framework.zip`
 * `AdjustSdkDynamic.framework.zip`
-* `AdjustSdkStaticNoBitcode.framework.zip`
 * `AdjustSdkTv.framework.zip`

 Since the release of iOS 8, Apple has introduced dynamic frameworks (also known as embedded frameworks).
 If your app is targeting iOS 8 or higher, you can use the adjust SDK dynamic framework.
 Choose which framework you want to use – static or dynamic – and add it to your project.

-In case you want to use the static adjust SDK framework without Bitcode support added to it, you can choose the `AdjustSdkStaticNoBitcode.framework.zip` file and add it to your project.

 If you are having `tvOS` app, you can use the adjust SDK with it as well with usage of our tvOS framework which you can extract from `AdjustSdkTv.framework.zip` archive.